Destruction Sample Clauses

 Destruction.
 This Provision (J.4.) does not apply to Coverage For Damage To Your Auto.

 Destruction.
-In the event the Premises are destroyed in whole or in part from any cause, except for routine maintenance and repairs and incidental damage and destruction caused from vandalism and accidents for which Tenant is responsible under Xxxxxxxxx 00, Xxxxxxxx may, at its option:
+In the event the Premises are destroyed in whole or in part from any cause, except for routine maintenance and repairs and incidental damage and destruction caused from vandalism and accidents for which Tenant is responsible under Pxxxxxxxx 0, Xxxxxxxx may, at its option:

 Destruction.
 If at any time prior to the Closing Date any portion of the Property should sustain damage by fire or other casualty (a “Casualty”), Seller shall promptly give written notice (“Casualty Notice”) thereof to Buyer, which notice shall include Seller’s estimate of the time and cost necessary to repair or remedy the damage caused by such Casualty.
 Seller shall also promptly give notice to its insurer.
 If the Property is the subject of a Casualty which is material, Buyer shall have the right, at its sole option, of terminating this Agreement (by written notice to Seller and Escrow Holder given within ten (10) days after receipt of the Casualty Notice from Seller).
 Seller shall provide copies to Buyer of all correspondence with its insurance company or insurance agent after the event of Casualty.
 For purposes hereof, a “material” Casualty is one where the cost of restoring any one apartment complex exceeds $800,000.
 In addition, solely with respect to a Casualty where the cost of restoration is above $25,000, Buyer may terminate this Agreement in the event that such Casualty is uninsured (which, for clarification purposes, shall not include any Casualty for which insurance proceeds are not paid merely because the deductible exceeds the amount of proceeds) or if the insurance provider denies coverage for such Casualty due to an act or omission of Seller.
 If Buyer does not terminate this Agreement, the proceeds of any insurance with respect to the Property paid to Seller between the date of this Agreement and the Closing Date shall be paid over to Buyer at the time of Closing (less any amount expended by Seller under Section 13(b) below) and all unpaid claims and rights in connection with losses to the Property shall be assigned to Buyer at Closing, and the amount of the deductible required to be paid under the Seller’s applicable insurance policy or policies will be paid to Buyer, without in any manner affecting the Purchase Price.

 Destruction.
-The Registrar may destroy each Note Certificate delivered to or cancelled by it in accordance with Clause 9.2, in which case it shall promptly furnish the Issuer and the Note Trustee with a certificate as to such destruction and specifying the reason for such destruction and the certificate or serial numbers of the Note Certificates so destroyed.
+The Registrar may destroy each Note Certificate which has been cancelled and delivered to it in accordance with the terms of this Agreement, in which case it shall promptly furnish the Current Issuer and the Note Trustee, on request, a certificate as to such destruction, specifying the reason for such destruction and the serial numbers of the relevant Note Certificate.

 Destruction.
 Unless otherwise instructed by the Issuer or the Guarantor or unless, in the case of the Global Note, it is to be returned to its holder in accordance with its terms, the Issuing and Principal Paying Agent, in the case of Bearer Notes, and the Registrar, in the case of Registered Notes, (or the designated agent of either) shall destroy the cancelled Bearer Notes, Receipts, Coupons, Talons and/or Certificates in its possession and upon request shall send the Issuer, the Guarantor and the Trustee a certificate giving the certificate numbers of such Notes (or of the Certificates representing them) in numerical sequence, the maturity dates and certificate numbers (in numerical sequence) of such Receipts and Talons and the total numbers by maturity date of such Coupons, in each case distinguishing between Bearer Notes of each Series and denomination (and any Receipts, Coupons and Talons relating to them) and Registered Notes of each Series and Receipts, Coupons and Talons that have been paid or exchanged and those that have been surrendered for cancellation before their due date.